|

 Forecaster: |

-027/010 |
+027/012 |

 During the past 24 hours, solar activity was low.
-Eight active sunspot regions were on the visble disk without M-class or above flares produced.
-The solar wind speed maintained at about 380 km/s.
-The geomagnetic field was at quiet to unsettled levels. |
+Seven active sunspot regions were on the visble disk without M-class and above flares produced.
+The solar wind speed decreased to about 470 km/s.
+The geomagnetic field was at active levels for 6 hours and was quiet for the rest of the time. |

-Within the next three days, the solar activity will be mainly low with a chance for M-class flares.
-The geomagnetic field is expected to be mainly quiet to unsettled. |
+Within the next three days, solar activity is expected to be low to moderate with chances for M-class flares.
+The geomagnetic field is expected to be mainly quiet to unsettled on 11-12 Sep and reach active to minor storm levels on 13 Sep due to the effect of the recurrent coronal hole high speed stream. |

 |